 Worst Thanksgiving Food for Teeth

 Let’s start with the bad news first.
-The very idea of a feast suggests a smorgasbord of bad foods, and these can definitely do some damage to your mouth.
-If you’re going to indulge in these foods, do so in moderation and be careful to brush and floss afterward.
+The very idea of a Thanksgiving feast suggests a smorgasbord of bad foods, and these can definitely leave your teeth susceptible to damage.

 - Cranberry sauce is a popular Thanksgiving food, but it’s loaded with sugar that is not good for your teeth.
 It’s also acidic and can leave a temporary stain on your teeth.